 So while medications and exercise “both work to more adequately regulate dopamine and norepinephrine levels in the brain,” some of the new long-acting formulations of drugs can work for up to 12 hours, whereas the therapeutic effect of exercise may last for only an hour or so.
 But the drugs produce unwanted side effects and have the potential for abuse.
 Exercise has been shown to be effective in controlling ADHD symptoms and has essentially no side effects.
 However, the authors of the review conclude, that’s not really the full story, as “it should be noted that a major difference in the two treatment modalities is that medications have a defined effect on ADHD symptoms alone, whereas exercise produces physical, mental, and emotional advantages that are far-reaching.”

-Exercise can strengthen cancer defenses (Exercise & Breast Cancer and Is It the Diet, the Exercise, or Both?), improve cognition (Reversing Cognitive Decline), and lengthen one’s lifespan (What Women Should Eat to Live Longer).
+Exercise can strengthen cancer defenses (Is It the Diet, the Exercise, or Both?), and lengthen one’s lifespan (What Women Should Eat to Live Longer).
 So exercise does have side effects, but they’re all good.

 This reminds me of other safe, natural, side-effect-free solutions like tap water gargling to prevent the common cold (Can Gargling Prevent the Common Cold?) and drinking water to improve scholastic performance in kids (Does a Drink of Water Make Children Smarter?).
 The fact that they are cost-free is both an advantage (they’re free!) and disadvantage (no corporate budget is driving their promotion so we never hear about this kind of research).
 If only corporations could find a way to stuff exercise into a pill bottle for their stockholders…